cyrixninja/Cowboy-s-Adventure/README.md

 ---

-The Idea behind **Cowboys-Adventure** is to build a web application which provides you a little experience of the wild west on your computer online
+The Idea behind **Cowboys-Adventure** is to build a web application which provides you a little experience of the wild west on your computer online.

 # Technology Stack Used:
 <a href="#" target="_blank" rel="noreferrer"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/> </a>